 At seventy-five, Dan Sullivan has made it his goal to live to 156.
-To do this, here’s what he prioritizes when it comes to turning back his body’s clock.
+To optimize your health, here’s what he suggests when it comes to turning back your body’s clock.

 Extend your lifetime today.
 To learn more about how Dan Sullivan optimizes his health, tune in to his podcast here.

 Have a morning routine.
 There isn’t a successful person who doesn’t believe in the power of implementing morning rituals.
 Dan’s one of them.